-In determining this Policy, the CC has taken into account different scenario assumptions, the relationship between the performance criteria chosen and the possible results of the variable remuneration components and the manner in which this affects the remuneration of the Executive Directors (scenario analysis).
-As such, the Non-Executive Directors have assessed the functioning of the Policy taking into account the relationship between the Company's objectives, the chosen performance criteria and long-term value creation.
+In determining this Policy, the CC has considered different scenario assumptions, the relationship between the performance criteria chosen and the possible results of the variable remuneration components and the manner in which this affects the remuneration of the Executive Directors (scenario analysis).
+As such, the Non-Executive Directors have assessed the functioning of the Policy considering the relationship between the Company's objectives, the chosen performance criteria and long-term value creation.

 In line with the Dutch Corporate Governance Code and the requirements of the Shareholder Rights Directive and its implementation into the Dutch Civil Code the internal pay ratio is taken into consideration to determine the Policy for Executive Directors.
-This Policy also seeks to enable the Company to provide a well-balanced and performance- related remuneration package which takes into account the broader public debate on remuneration.
+This Policy also seeks to enable the Company to provide a well-balanced and performance-related remuneration package.